IBM/cloud-operators/docs/user-guide.md

 ### Creating a Service

-To create an instance of an IBM public cloud service, create the following custom resource:
+To create an instance of an IBM public cloud service, create the following custom resource, `service.yaml`:

 ```yaml
 apiVersion: ibmcloud.ibm.com/v1alpha1